How to perform Standing Half Frog Pose

 Standing Half Frog Pose is a great form of warm-up and is commonly found in many sports outside of yoga.
 Joggers, for example, tend to perform a loose version of this pose before or after a run: to extend their muscles, massage their knee joints, and to relieve any excess strain.

-Though overall quite simple, this pose might be more challenging for those with tight knees or other knee issues.
+Though overall quite simple, this pose might be more challenging for those with tight knees or hamstrings or other issues with their legs.
 If you are struggling to bend your leg all the way back to meet your buttock, you can strap a belt around your ankle and pull it towards you to capacity.